named-data-ndnSIM/ndnSIM/docs/source/applications.rst

      helper.SetAttribute ("Batches", StringValue ("1s 1 2s 5 10s 2"));

-CcnxConsumerWindow
+NdnConsumerWindow
 ^^^^^^^^^^^^^^^^^^

-:ndnsim:`CcnxConsumerWindow` is an application generating a variable rate Interest traffic.
-It relies on an optional NACK-Interest feature and implements a simple sliding-window-based Interest generation mecha- nism.
+:ndnsim:`NdnConsumerWindow` is an application generating a variable rate Interest traffic.
+It relies on an optional NACK-Interest feature and implements a simple sliding-window-based Interest generation mechanism.

 .. code-block:: c++

-   // Create application using the app helper CcnxAppHelper consumerHelper ("ns3::CcnxConsumerWindow");
+   // Create application using the app helper NdnAppHelper consumerHelper ("ns3::NdnConsumerWindow");

 This applications has the following attributes: